Last Updated: April 8, 2025

 In 2014, it was reported that Rourke was on the hunt for another rental property, and he was allegedly choosing between options in the ballpark of $10,000 per month.
 Eventually, he signed an 18-month lease and moved into a Tribeca apartment.
 In 2017, Rourke's landlord sued him for unpaid rent and damages.
 He allegedly stopped paying rent two months before the lease expired, leaving him with $30,000 of rent debt.
 Rourke was also charged with $10,000 worth of damages to the apartment.
 These included holes left in the walls, a damaged bathtub, a broken lock for the front door, and the unauthorized installation of "disco lights" on the ceiling.

 This wasn't the first time Rourke had been at the forefront of such issues.
-In 1994, he was ejected from the Donald Trump Plaza Hotel for causing serious damages to the Central Park Suite.
+In 1994, he was ejected from the Donald Trump Plaza Hotel for causing serious damage to the Central Park Suite.
 Allegedly, Rourke broke $20,000 worth of furniture in the $5,000-per-night suite.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.